apple/tensorflow_macos/README.md

 ### INTRODUCTION

-This pre-release delivers hardware acceleration for TensorFlow and TensorFlow Addons on the Mac platform, using Apple’s [ML Compute](https://developer.apple.com/documentation/mlcompute) framework.
+This pre-release delivers hardware acceleration for TensorFlow and TensorFlow Addons on the Mac platform using Apple’s [ML Compute](https://developer.apple.com/documentation/mlcompute) framework.

 ### SUPPORTED VERSIONS